 Hardware-agnostic streaming: why vendor lock-in costs more than it looks

-When a public-safety video platform only works with the vendor’s own devices, the cost isn’t just the subscription.
-It’s the equipment you’re required to replace, the assets you already own that no longer qualify, and the per-device fees that grow every time your program does.
+When a video platform only runs on the vendor’s own devices, the subscription isn’t the real cost.
+The real cost is the gear you’re forced to replace, the drones and cameras you already own that suddenly don’t qualify, and the per-device fees that climb every time your program grows.
+That’s ecosystem lock-in.

 The lock-in tax

 - Forced hardware.
-Your existing drones, aircraft, and cameras don’t count — you buy the vendor’s.
+The drones, aircraft, and cameras you already own don’t count.
+You buy the vendor’s.

 - Per-device licensing.
-Every asset you add is another line item, so growth is penalized.
+Every asset you add is another line item.
+Growth costs you.

 - Re-platforming risk.
-Switching vendors later means starting over.
+Switch vendors later and you start over.

-For an agency trying to build a sustainable program on a public budget, that model fights you at every step.
+For an agency trying to build a drone program that lasts on a public budget, that model fights you at every step.

 What hardware-agnostic actually buys you

 BabbarOps is open by design.
-If a source can stream, it can land on the wall — regardless of who made it.
+If a source can stream, it lands on the wall, no matter who made it.

 - Use what you have.
 Drones, aircraft, fixed cameras, and witness phones already in service.

 - No per-device license fees.
-Add an asset without a new invoice.
+Add an asset, no new invoice.

 The incident should set the tools

-The principle underneath all of this: the operation should decide what equipment you use — not a contract.
+Here’s the principle underneath all of it: the operation decides what equipment you use, not a contract.
 An open platform means you’re never forced to drop what works or locked out of what’s next.
-As your program evolves, the platform evolves with it.
+As the program grows, the platform grows with it.
+That matters for both the long-term cost and the flexibility to fly what the mission needs.

 BabbarOps is an independent commercial product and is not affiliated with or endorsed by any law enforcement agency.
 Supported equipment depends on agency hardware and network conditions.